why NiSource Inc. [NI] is a Good Choice for Investors After New Price Target of $28.18

-NiSource Inc. [NYSE: NI] jumped around 0.39 points on Wednesday, while shares priced at $24.23 at the close of the session, up 1.64%.
+NiSource Inc. [NYSE: NI] gained 1.07% on the last trading session, reaching $24.65 price per share at the time.
 The company report on September 30, 2021 that Joe Hamrock to speak at The Economist “Sustainability Week: Countdown to COP26” Event.

 NiSource President and Chief Executive Officer Joe Hamrock will speak at “Sustainability Week: Countdown to COP26,” an event presented by The Economist.
 He will take part in a panel discussion “Energy Efficiency and Ensuring Inexpensive, Green, Clean Energy for All” on Wednesday, October 6 at 12:10 p.m.
 EDT.